 ⭒ The AI Security Market Has an Offensive-Defensive Mismatch

 As we wrap up 2025, I've been reflecting on the progress in AI security.
-The offensive security side has seen real breakthroughs, with more vulnerability researchers effectively incorporating AI into their workflows and finding pretty cool bugs in less time and across a broader attack surface than before.
+The offensive security side has seen real breakthroughs, with more vulnerability researchers effectively incorporating AI into their workflows and finding magnificent bugs in less time and across a broader attack surface than before.

 As I look toward 2026, I'm curious: where are the solutions, AI or not, for defensive security?